matthewmcvickar/taskpaper-tiles/README.md

 - Store notes and ideas in [Notational Velocity](http://notational.net/).
 'Someday/Maybe' tasks don't belong in here — they take up space and you shouldn't look at them every day.

 ## Version History

+### 2013-04-29

+- Removed the PHP script that generates months and moved it to its own repository: **[taskpaper-month-generator](https://github.com/matthewmcvickar/taskpaper-month-generator)**.
+The TaskPaper Month Generator is also running as an app on Heroku: [taskpaper-month-generator.herokuapp.com](http://taskpaper-month-generator.herokuapp.com).

 ### 2013-04-02